puppetlabs/puppetlabs-apache/REFERENCE.md

 Data type: `Any`

-(optional) The number of threads created by each child process.
+The number of threads created by each child process.
-Default is '25'

 Default value: '25'